RustemK879/als_perfume_recommender/0_Please read this first.md

 1) I am no expert at choosing perfumes;
 2) I am allergic to perfumes.

-However, I have access to the perfumes that she likes.
-What are the possible solutions?
+However, I have an access to the perfumes that she likes.
+I still want to surprise her - what are the possible solutions?

 **First solution (brute force):**
 1) Go to the perfume store, ask an assistant to recommend 10 perfumes and rank them from most to least likely;